jamesquinlan/dsc-techstack/topics/chmod.md

 # Change File Permissions

 This lesson covers using `chmod` to set file and directory permissions.
-Remember to use chmod carefully, as modifying permissions can have significant security implications.
+Remember to use `chmod` carefully, as modifying permissions can have significant security implications.

 `chmod` is a command in Unix-based operating systems that allows users to change the permissions of a file or directory.
-The name "chmod" stands for "change mode," and it's a powerful tool for managing file permissions in a secure way.
+The name "chmod" stands for "change mode," it's a powerful tool for securely managing file permissions.

 There are three basic types of permissions for a file or directory: